 Appeal of a Grievance

 Any member of the campus community has the right to appeal a Grievance decision outcome as provided in Non-Academic Appeal Policy.
 Submission of any appeal must be submitted in writing within 15-calendar days of receipt of the decision letter, using the Petition for Appeal Form, available from the Student Affairs office.
 All appeals must follow the appeal process.
 The designated appeal officer will review the appeal to determine if the petitioner has standing for the appeal and if the result of the appeal could substantially impact the outcome.
 All appeals of a grievance may take up to 15 calendar days.
 All appeal outcomes are final.

 Franklin University is committed to creating a culture of reporting by encouraging the reporting of Community Standards violations.
 Franklin University reserves the right to respond to notice and to initiate conduct proceedings without a formal allegation by the victim or witnesses of misconduct.

-All concerns of an academic nature should be directed to email@example.com.
-If the matter is an academic appeal situation, either a final grade appeal or an appeal of a charge of academic dishonesty, the process stated in the Franklin University Academic Bulletin and should be directed to the Provost via email to firstname.lastname@example.org.
-This process must be strictly followed or the right to appeal will be deemed waived.
+All concerns involving academic misconduct should be directed to firstname.lastname@example.org.
+If the matter is in regards to a final grade appeal, refer to the grade appeal process outlined in the Franklin University Academic Bulletin and direct correspondence to the Provost via email to email@example.com.
+This process must be strictly followed or the appeal will be invalidated.

 Title IX Matters